vgurianov/uml-sp/docs/case_studies/clock/clock.md

 [ClockClass.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/clock/ClockClass.cs)

 ## Alternative model of analysis
-Let the Researcher be located in an atomic object.
+Let the *Researcher* be located in an atomic object.
 In this case, the model is changes.
 Model the clockk is depicted in Fig.4.

 <p><img src="clockClassDiagram2.png" alt="" /></p>
 Figure 4.
-The class diagram<br/>
+The alternative class diagram<br/>

 The atomic object becomes a context object, and the context object becomes an atomic object.
 Now the *Researcher* can observe all the processes, but both *TopNode* and *Leaf* processes will go very slowly.